IslayTzash/stellaris-tech-tree/README.md

 As best as possible, the display matches columns to tech tiers.
 Tier 0 (starter techs) will only appear in the leftmost column.
-The Treant.js tool used within the viewer is not as good at keeping techs from drifting into higher tier columns, i.e. the fourth column is where tier 4 techs should be displayed, occasionally a tier2 or tier 3 tech with prerequisites may be pushed into the fourth column.
+The Treant.js tool used within the viewer is not as good at keeping techs from drifting into higher tier columns, i.e. the fourth column is where tier 4 techs should be displayed, Occasionally a tier2 or tier 3 tech with prerequisites may be pushed into the fourth column.

 The purple background behind a tech name indicates it is a rare tech.
 The red background indicates it is a deadly tech.

 Clicking on a tech will collapse all its children and color the tile grey.

-Hover over the three icons on the right of each tech tile to see more information:
+Hover over the two icons on the right of each tech tile to see more information:

 | Icon |  Details |
 | ---  | ---      |
-| top … ellipsis icon | The tech description, including its rare/dangerous indication and any required DLC.
+| upper … ellipsis icon | The tech description, including its rare/dangerous indication and any required DLC.
 It will also list out the tech prerequistes as a tech may have multiple prerequisistes but only one is indicated in the graph lines.
-If a tech requires more than one non-starting tier tech, the ... button will be colored red.
+If a tech requires more than one non-starting tier tech, the ... button will be colored orange.
+It will also display any game items that are activated by the tech, i.e. access to ships, weapons, edicts, ...
-| middle ⚄ box icon | The weight modifiers, this can often be a complex set of rules.
+| middle ⚄ box icon | The weight modifiers.
+This can often be a complex set of rules.
 When the weight goes to 0 the card will never be chosen.
-| bottom 🎁 giftbox icon |  Any game items that are activated by the tech, i.e. access to ships, weapons, edicts, ...

 Techs requiring a specific DLC are highlighted in yellow.
 There really arean't a lot.
 There is currently no way to change the display based on owned DLCs.